-The detectors available for BL4S (scintillators, DWCs, etc.) are not able to detect neutrons because they can only detect electrically charged particles.
+The detectors available for BL4S (scintillators, delay wire chambers, etc.) are not able to detect neutrons because they can only detect electrically charged particles.
 However, there are dedicated neutron detectors available at CERN.
-These neutron detectors could be borrowed for BL4S such that you can detect neutrons in your experiment!
+These neutron detectors can be borrowed for BL4S such that you can detect neutrons in your experiment!
 For example, when an atom is hit by a particle of the beam, a neutron can be freed from the nucleus.
 This phenomenon is called 'spallation'.
-You could detect such neutrons that were freed from the nuclei of their atoms by spallation.
-Moreover, you could compare different materials and study how easy it is to free neutrons from the nuclei of different materials by spallation.
+You could detect such neutrons.
+Moreover, you could compare different materials and study how easy it is to free neutrons from the nuclei of different materials via spallation.